putyourlightson/craft-how-project-config-works/README.md

-# How Project Config Works
+# How Project Config Works in Craft CMS

-As of Craft 3.1, *Project Config* is a thing.
+As of [Craft](https://craftcms.com/) 3.1, *Project Config* is a thing.
 Here is a rundown of how it works.

 > *Compiled by Ben Croker of [PutYourLightsOn](https://putyourlightson.com/).*